IPJC/Human-Conversation-Bot---Build-Chatbots-with-Python-Capstone/README.md

 Codecademy: Build-Chatbots-with-Python-Capstone
 Codecademy username: @ZAZAtheworld

-I chose to create an open-domain generative chatbot called Human Definitely to mimic small-talk.
+I chose to create an open-domain generative chatbot to mimic small-talk.
 This chatbot uses Long Short-Term Memory (LSTM) a type of Recurrent Neural Network (RNN).
 Tensorflow, Keras API, and NumPy were used in this project.